 I'm a freelance writer based in New York City.

-I've interviewed the likes of Herbie Hancock and Harry Connick Jr., and harassed such august personnages as former presidential candidate Howard Dean and the late, great Leonard Nimoy.
-I've interrogated nanotechnologists, toy makers, and bagel bakers; pontificated as a guest on NPR's national news call-in show, Talk of the Nation; and narrowly missed having my picture taken with Mayor Michael Bloomberg at Gracie Mansion.
+I've interviewed the likes of Herbie Hancock and Harry Connick Jr., and harassed such august personages as former presidential candidate Howard Dean and the late, great Leonard Nimoy.
+I've interrogated nanotechnologists, toy makers, and bagel bakers; pontificated as a guest on NPR's national news call-in show, Talk of the Nation; and had my work performed by Sandra Tsing Loh on her syndicated radio science minute.
 I've even endangered my life through the reckless pursuit of enormous sea creatures and the excessive consumption of Jewish comfort foodall in the line of duty, of course.

 I've also written a wide range of PR, marketing, and informational materials for companies like Kaplan and Universal Music Group; nonprofit organizations such as The Associated Press, the College Board, and the American Association of Advertising Agencies; and a whole raft of colleges and universities.